 In this particular guide I’m taking apart a HP Pavilion dm3-1035dx Entertainment Notebook but the guide should be the same for all other models in Pavilion dm3 line.

-Before you start, make sure the notebook is turned off.
+Before you start, make sure the computer is turned off.

-Removing hard drive, memory modules, wireless card and CMOS battery shown in steps 1-7.
+Removing the hard drive, memory modules, wireless card and CMOS battery shown in steps 1-7.

 Remove the battery.

 Remove five screws securing the hard drive and memory covers.
 Remove both covers.

 Remove two screws securing the hard drive and slide it to the left to disconnect from the motherboard.

 As you see, it’s a standard 2.5″ SATA hard drive.